Instagram Stories are a massively popular feature amongst the majority of the platform’s users.

 How To Skip Instagram Stories?

-With more and more Instagram Stories actively running or joining the queue all the time, there are going to be those that you wouldn’t want to watch.
-You’re in luck since it’s simple to skip either between individual stories or an entire story sequence belonging to an account.
+With more and more Instagram Stories actively running or joining the queue all the time, there will be those you wouldn’t want to watch.
+You’re lucky since it’s simple to skip between individual stories or an entire story sequence belonging to an account.

-All you have to do is tap the right side of the screen just once to advance through one Story within an account’s entire Story sequence.
+All you have to do is tap the right side of the screen just once to move on to another Story within an account’s entire Story sequence.
 You will automatically go to the next Story in line, belonging either to the same account or the one next to it.